ServiceNowDevProgram/Points-Thing/README.md

 ### Testing

-* Invite your bot to a Slack channel
+* Invite your bot to a channel
 * @ mention someone in your server with a ++, eg. `@Earl Duque ++`

 ### Troubleshooting

-* Check the Payload `x_snc_pointsthing_payload` table to make sure SN is receiving Slack messages
+* Check the Payload `x_snc_pointsthing_payload` table to make sure SN is receiving messages
 * Check 'Outbound HTTP Requests' to make sure the bot is replying to the channel